 I'm still trying to come up with a good workflow but so far I managed to use colour labels to categorise my photos as: Public (for those I don't mind uploading to 500px, for example), Protected (for those that I'll share to specific groups, e.g. friends) or Private (for close-friends).
 I went full programmer.

 The learning curve of Lightroom is somewhat steep and I have still so many things to master.
 For now, I try to tweak the photos to fix my inexperience.
 For instance, for most of the photos I run the auto tone adjustments.
 I try not to mess with colours too much, though; just enough to give the picture the same vibrancy that the original scene had.

 I'm also very fond of the pre-existing filters – specially

 Flat, which "flattens" the shadows of the image, making them a more consistent tone of dark grey.

 This year, I'd like to improve my skills, both on- and off- camera.
-I cannot overly depend of software to fix everything.
+I cannot overly depend on software to fix everything.

-Anyways, these are just a few of my favourite pictures so far.
+Anyway, these are just a few of my favourite pictures so far.
 They are from a recent trip I made.
 The first two were taken in Switzerland – Geneva and Lausanne, respectively.
-The last one was in Annecy, a french town pretty close to Geneva.
+The last one was in Annecy, a French town pretty close to Geneva.